peter88213/novelyst/docs/help/arcs.md

 ![Arcs](../Screenshots/arcs01.png)

 The term *plot* refers to the consequent course of the narrative action.
 "Arc" can mean a variety of things: Narrative strand, thread, character arc, storyline, sequence of cause and effect, sequence of setup and payoff, road map with milestones, and so on.
-You can think of an arc as a line on which points are arranged that characterize the progression of the story.
-These points can be assigned to scenes to indicate the scene's relevance to the plot.
+You can think of an arc as a line on which turning points are arranged that characterize the progression of the story.
+These turning points can be assigned to scenes to indicate the scene's relevance to the plot.

 - *novelyst* lets you define any number of arcs.
 - Any number of scenes can be assigned to each arc.
 - Any number of arcs can be assigned to each scene.
-- Each arc can contain any number of points.
+- Each arc can contain any number of turning points.
-- Each point can be assigned to exactly one scene.
+- Each turning point can be assigned to exactly one scene.

-The association of scenes and arc points is shown in the "Plot" column of the tree view.
+The association of scenes and turning points is shown in the "Plot" column of the tree view.

 ## What about stages like acts?

 If you want to divide a story into stages according to a dramaturgical scheme, for example into acts or steps, arcs are not necessarily the means of choice.
-This is because their points have to be assigned to specific scenes.
+This is because their turning points have to be assigned to specific scenes.
-Better suited for this are "todo" type scenes, which are inserted between the regular scenes at the beginning of each phase.
+Better suited for this are "todo" type scenes, which are inserted between the regular scenes at the beginning of each stage.
 This gives you color-coded subheadings in the tree view, and also gives you the option of documenting your dramaturgical model in as much detail as you like, e.g. with "todo" scenes underneath.

 ![Acts](../Screenshots/acts01.png)

-This method can of course be combined well with arc points, which in this case can be created as plot points such as pinch point, turning point, climax, etc.

 ## How to define arcs